Synphonyte/leptos-struct-table/README.md

 - **`string`** - Specifies a format string.
 Currently only used for `NaiveDate`, `NaiveDateTime` and `NaiveTime`.
 See [`chrono::format::strftime`] for more information.
 ## Classes Customization

-Classes can be easily customized by using the `classes_provider` attribute on the struct with.
+Classes can be easily customized by using the `classes_provider` attribute on the struct.
-Specify a type that implementats the trait [`TableClassesProvider`].
-Please see documentation for that trait for more information.
+You can specify any type that implementats the trait [`TableClassesProvider`].
+Please see the documentation for that trait for more information.
 You can also look at [`TailwindClassesPreset`] for an example how this can be implemented.

 Example: